Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 Vehicle assignment Insurers may rate teens on the most expensive car in the household

-Teen males typically pay more than females due to statistically higher rates of aggressive and risky driving behavior.
-These elevated risk factors combine to make teenager car insurance cost one of the steepest expenses a family can face.
+Teen males typically pay significantly more than females due to statistically higher rates of aggressive and risky driving behavior.
+Understanding what affects car insurance rates can help you see where your teen falls on the risk spectrum.

 Rate Alert